 AccessLab workshop participants request help with a topic that is related to science and is of interest personally or for their work – for example regarding a medical issue, renewable energy, farming or fishing, robotics or artificial intelligence.
 Through one-to-one working with the science researchers, we provide an opportunity for the participants to learn how to find sources of scientific information, and how to judge the reliability of these sources.
 Instead of focusing on the dissemination of subject-specific information, we support participants in understanding how they can find reliable information on topics that are relevant to them.
 This approach means that the participants are empowered to extend their learning to other issues of interest, and are themselves able to pass on the skills learned.

 In 2017 we ran two workshops, first partnering artists with science researchers, and second partnering council members and community group leaders with science researchers.
 In 2018 we formed a new partnership between FoAM, the British Science Association, and the Natural Environment Research Council - we ran three AccessLab events in the South West UK, first in Penzance for the marine sector, then in Exeter for media/journalists, and finally in Plymouth for policy makers.
 Through iterating pilot events with different audiences, we have developed a robust workshop model that can be rolled out nationally and led by others.
-The format is currently being written up for publication, which is due to be published in PLoS Biology on 28 May 2019.
+The format has been published in PLoS Biology and is available here.

 The AccessLab project was launched with funding from FEAST Cornwall (the FEAST programme is funded by Arts Council England in partnership with Cornwall Council) and the British Science Association funded the second workshop in 2017.
 The 2018 workshop series was funded by the Natural Environment Research Council.